 The Ibis doesn't drift or wander and the wheel has no desire to flop from side-to-side like the Santa Cruz Nomad can sometimes do, but unlike the Nomad, the light steering can twitch when riding over choppy rocks due to a stiffer rear suspension.
 When nimbly threading through larger rocks or flicking the back tire around a root, the Ibis shines.
 With a tight wheelbase that tracks a line, you can just look at a gap in the rocks and find yourself there with minimal input.

 To get up and over the rock staircase of our uphill benchmark test course, The Soul Grinder, you can't just smash into a stair and hope to pop over it.
 You have to wheelie over it.
 While the wider tires slowed speeds, they added traction and helped the bike roll over these obstacles, wrapping around them like a hand grabbing a climbing hold.
 This method works well for two of our testers.
 But our lead tester, more of the rock smashing sort, felt that the short wheelbase almost forces him to lift both wheels at once to get up and over the rocks.
 And once that back wheel hits a square stair, or when both tires hit at once, the bike bucks, tossing him over the fork where the wheel squirreled around under his weight.
 It is easy to recover, and he got used to it, but the Ibis doesn't climb the stairs as well as we were expecting.
 There's a style split here; if you'd rather use body English than a bike's brute force to climb stairs, the Ibis might be the ride for you.
-We prefer the brutes.
+We prefer the brutes.--Suspension and Traction--

 The lockout compression settings provide that nice firm pedaling platform that so many of us like and eliminates any slop or bob when climbing over obstacles.
 It really feels like your energy is going straight into the climb.
 And though our benchmark time trials don't show that this equals faster times, it's certainly a satisfying feeling.
 When combined with the smidgen of suspension from the fatter tires, it's a pretty comfortable combo.
 Unfortunately, the trail mode on the front fork and rear shock didn't differ too much from the lockout, leaving us with only two compression settings, locked and open.